How to format your book for Amazon

 Choose Proper Images

-If your book has need for images or illustrations, be sure you’re using the appropriate ones, only where its relevant.
+Some books has need for illustrations and other images.
+If your book has need for these, be sure you’re using the appropriate ones, only where its relevant.

 Keep in mind, too many images and illustrations may increase the overall size and cost of production of your work as well as your preferred interior styling.